Aneal07/Aneal07/README.md

 **🚀 What I'm Up To:** Currently refining my skills in the MERN (MongoDB, Express.js, React.js, Node.js) stack and exploring backend development with Insomnia and Postman.

-**🌐 I Like Teaming Up:** I thrive in collaborative environments, whether it's crafting visually stunning websites or delving into backend challenges.
+**🌐 I Like Teaming Up:** I thrive in collaborative environments, whether crafting visually stunning websites or delving into backend challenges.

-**📘 My Focus Right Now:** I'm sharpening my proficiency in React and expanding my knowledge of backend technologies.
+**📘 My Focus Right Now:** I'm sharpening my React proficiency and expanding my backend technology knowledge.
 I'm also diving into Java basics and studying software methodologies for comprehensive project development.

 **🔍 What I'm Good At:** I excel in creating seamless user experiences and ensuring robust performance behind the scenes.